IurieCezar/Quiz/README.md

 ## Getting Started
 ### Prerequisites
-To run the quiz locally you need to have python 2.7 installed on your machine.
+To run the quiz locally you need to have python 2.7 and a unix terminal program or Python IDLE installed on your machine.

 ### How to run the project from the terminal:
 * Clone the repository to your local machine: